-Digressing somewhat, we note that Ferrari, Prähofer, and Spohn [145] found novel static scaling behavior of the equilibrium fluctuations of an atomic ledge bordering a crystalline facet surrounded by rough regions of the ECS in their examination of a 3D Ising corner (Figure 5.19).
-This boundary edge might be viewed as a "shoreline" since it is the edge of an islandlike region-the crystal facet-surrounded by a "sea" of steps [146].
+Digressing somewhat, we note that Ferrari, Prähofer, and Spohn [2004] (FPS) found novel static scaling behavior of the equilibrium fluctuations of an atomic ledge bordering a crystalline facet surrounded by rough regions of the ECS in their examination of a 3D Ising corner (Fig. 19).
+This boundary edge might be viewed as a "shoreline" since it is the edge of an island-like region-the crystal facet-surrounded by a "sea" of steps [Pimpinelli et al. 2005].

-Spohn and coworkers assume that there are no interactions between steps other than entropic, and accordingly the step configurations can be mapped to the worldlines of free spinless fermions, as in treatments of vicinal surfaces [37].
-However, there is a key new feature that the step number operator is weighted by the step number, along with a Lagrange multiplier λ^{-1} associated with volume conservation of the crystallite.
-The asymmetry of this term leads to the novel behavior found by the researchers.
-They then derive an exact result for the step density and find that, near the shoreline:
+FPS assume that there are no interactions between steps other than entropic, and accordingly map the step configurations can be mapped to the world lines of free spinless fermions, as in treatments of vicinal surfaces [Jayaprakash et al. 1984].
+However, there is the key new feature that the step number operator is weighted by the step number, along with a Lagrange multiplier λ^{-1} associated with volume conservation of the crystallite.
+The asymmetry of this term is leads to the novel behavior they find.
+They then derive an exact result for the step density and find that, near the shoreline, where ρ{λ} is the step density (for the particular value of λ).